 When flicking amongst the timber I like to rig up a little heavier than normal.
 A 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader is a great starting point.
 You could also try going ultra-light such as 2-4 kilo capacity coupled with a 2000 size reel.
 Spool the reel with 6 or 4-pound braid finished with a rod length of 4 pounds or 6 pounds Fluro carbon leader.
 But do expect to be busted off by bigger fish or pylons.

-If bait fishing from the jetty then Pilchards, Squid, whiting fillet and Chicken are great in this area.
+When bait fishing from the jetty pilchards, squid, whiting fillets and raw chicken are great bait choices.
 A combination of a simple running sinker setup and a paternoster rig does the trick in this location for many species.
 Using burley really does help keep the fish around.
 If you’re targeting large snapper and gummy sharks then a full unweighted pilchard with a size 5 Mustad hook is a great way to go.

-An all-round setup might be a good way to go as you can cover a large amount of species and sizes as you one day might catch small bream and salmon and the next day a large snapper or mulloway.
+If your fishing from the pier an all-round setup might be a good way to go. this will allow you to target multiple species.
+One day might catch pinkies, bream and salmon and the next day a large snapper or mulloway.

 It’s best to follow the tides.
 The low tide seems to bring good runs of flathead and salmon and the high tide consistently produces a good volume of snapper, pinkies and bream.
 With the hours of first and, last light are good times to fish regardless of the tides.
 If your fishing on the jetty be cautious as there isn’t a lot of fishing space and you want to avoid line tangles.
 Only 2 fishing lines permitted, Always carry your Victorian fishing license, and always follow catch limits.
 Where possible we encourage catch and release.If fishing from a kayak always take the necessary safety precautions and keep your distance from boats.
 Here is our guide on Kayak safety.